-Cilaos is ensnared by scenery so mind-blowingly dramatic it's practically Alpine.
-One name says it all: Piton des Neiges (3070m).
+Cilaos is ensnared by scenery so mind-blowingly dramatic it's practically alpine.
+One name says it all: Piton des Neiges (3071m).
 The iconic peak towers over the town of Cilaos, acting like a magnet to hiking fiends.
-But there's no obligation to overdo it: a smattering of museums, a slew of underrated vineyards and plenty of short walks mean this incredible dose of natural magnificence can also be appreciated at a more relaxed pace.
+But there's no obligation to overdo it: a smattering of museums and plenty of short walks mean this incredible dose of natural magnificence can also be appreciated at a more relaxed pace.

 The largest settlement in any of the Cirques, Cilaos sits 1200m above sea level.
-Developed as a spa resort at the end of the 19th century, the town's fortunes still rest on tourism, particularly hiking and canyoning, backed up by agriculture and the bottled mineral-water industry.
-The area is known for the production of lentils, embroidery and, increasingly, palatable rosé and white wines.
+Developed as a spa resort at the end of the 19th century, the town's fortunes still rest on tourism, particularly hiking and canyoning, backed up by agriculture and the bottled-mineral-water industry.
+The area is known for the production of lentils, embroidery and wine.

 Cilaos fills up quickly on weekends.
-But despite its popularity it manages to stave off changes that would detract from its appeal as an 'ecotourism' destination – there are no massive hotels or blaring discos, only low-key, small-scale operations.
+But despite its popularity there are no massive hotels or blaring discos, only low-key, small-scale operations.